SelectQuoteLabs/SQComponents/README.md

 > Note: This is done automatically if you use the Development Container while developing locally.
 These instructions allow you to start the container independent from the Development Container.

-Pull an Existing Docker Image you can pass the VERSION property with the Docker image tag you want to pull down.
+If you want to Pull an Existing Docker Image you can pass the VERSION property with the Docker image tag you want to pull down.

 ```
 VERSION=1.0 docker-compose pull scplus-shared-components